InfinityVM/InfinityVM/book/src/integration/clob.md

 The zkVM program takes in `state` and `offchain_input` as inputs.
 It does these things:

 1. Decodes `state` and `offchain_input`
-1. Verifies that the signature on every order in the batch is valid
 1. Runs the CLOB matching function, which takes in the batch from `offchain_input` and the existing order book from `state` as inputs.
 We won't explain this function in detail here, but the code for this is in [`zkvm_stf`](https://github.com/InfinityVM/InfinityVM/blob/main/clob/core/src/lib.rs#L275).
 1. Returns an ABI-encoded output, which includes the hash of the new CLOB state and a list of state updates which will be processed by the CLOB app contract.